boris-volkov/games/README.md

 - princess.html
   - proof of concept game for the project, based on one of Raymond Smullyan's puzzles
   - try it [here](https://boris-volkov.github.io/browser_terminal_games/princess.html)
-  - runs two terminals in the same window, one to teach rules, one to conduct the challenge
+  - runs two terminals in the same window, one to teach rules, one to conduct the challenge (right now they are loading simultaneously)
-  - TODO: fix the awkward placement and make things fit nicely to screen
+  - TODO: would really like these terminals to run in sequence, instead of simultaneously.
+As soon as the first one is disposed, the second one should start.
-  - TODO: get the dimensions of the users browser and based text-size on that, we want it to look good on any monitor!
+  - TODO: get the dimensions of the users browser and base the text-size on that, we want it to fit right on any monitor.
-  - TODO: a side-by side orientation like a book could be nice...

-- screen_fit.png
-  - Ideally how I would like this to fit in a screen on first load and resize, etc
-  - always going for clean

 - princess.js
   - logic for the princess game and a record of her challenges